-You can redeem your Citizens Bank credit card rewards by logging in to the Citizens Bank Credit Card Online website and clicking on the rewards redemption option in the white box in the lower-right corner of the page.
+You can redeem your Citizens Bank credit card rewards points by logging in to the Citizens Bank website.
+Then, just click on the rewards redemption option in the white box in the lower-right corner of the page.

 Here’s how to redeem your Citizens bank credit card rewards points:

 Click on the grey arrow next to your Rewards Balance (located in a white box in the lower right corner) to view or redeem your points.

 Redeem cash back rewards in increments of 25 points, at $1 per point.

 Choose your redemption method between a statement credit applied to your credit card balance or a deposit into your Citizens bank personal checking, savings, or money market account.